 Every customer service professional knows that running a successful call center is a constant balancing act.
 Managers will often focus on improving employee productivity to keep customers happy and costs down.
 However, if they are too successful at increasing productivity, their efforts can easily backfire.
 Overworking employees can actually drive up call center costs by causing burnout and leading to high agent turnover.
-A report by HDI shows that when call center agent utilization rates approach 60–70%, the contact center will experience high attrition because they are pushing the agents too hard.
-Managers therefore need to seek creative solutions to increase productivity without overworking their people.
+A report by HDI shows that when call center agent utilization rates approach 60–70%, the contact center will experience high attrition because they are pushing agents too hard.
+Managers therefore need to seek creative solutions to increase productivity without overworking their employees.

 Call Center Agent Utilization vs. Occupancy